 - Pain—in the upper abdomen, sometimes spreading to the back (a result of the cancer growing and spreading)

-- Biopsy —removal of a sample of pancreatic tissue to test for cancer cells
+Your doctor may also want to take a biopsy (removal of a sample of pancreatic tissue to test for cancer cells).

 - Whipple procedure—removal of the head of the pancreas, part of the small intestine, and some of the tissues around it